OneSparse/OneSparse/docs/blog/posts/billions-eps-onesparse-postgres.md

 Other libraries use an "Actor" model where the algorithm defines the behavior of a node when it receives or sends messages to its adjacent actors.
-This approach has good parallelism opportunities, but reasoning about complex algorithms and their data hazzards can be difficult.
+This approach has good parallelism opportunities, but reasoning about complex algorithms and their data hazards can be difficult.
 Seeing the forest for the trees is hard from an all-tree perspective.